codepath/android_guides/UI-Testing-with-Espresso.md

 ## Overview

-Espresso is an instrumentation test framework...
+Espresso is a UI test framework (part of the [Android Testing Support Library](https://developer.android.com/tools/testing-support-library/index.html)) that allows you to create automated UI tests for your Android app.
+Espresso tests run on actual device or emulator (they are [instrumentation based tests](http://developer.android.com/tools/testing/testing_android.html#Instrumentation)) and behave as if an actual user is using the app (i.e. if a particular view is off screen, the test won't be able to interact with it).

+Espresso's simple and extensible API, automatic synchronization of test actions with the UI of the app under test, and rich failure information make it a great choice for UI testing.
+In many circles Espresso is considered to be a full replacement for Robotium (see this [stack overflow post](http://stackoverflow.com/a/20487527/5154829) that compares Robotium to Espresso).

 ## Android Studio Setup

+There are several steps needed to setup Espresso with Android Studio:

-1. The first thing we should do is change to the `Project` perspective in the `Project Window`.
+1. First, let's change to the `Project` perspective in the `Project Window`.
 This will show us a full view of everything contained in the project.
 The default setting (the `Android` perspective) hides certain folders:

     ![Imgur](https://i.imgur.com/OWun9AJ.png)